christinet7/miller-lab-SICILIAN/README.md

 # SICILIAN Nextflow Pipeline
 This serves as a guide for running the SICILIAN pipeline through Nextflow which is recommended for 10x datasets.
+NOTE: this tool is depreciated, but I will keep the documentation to show what I have tried.
+Some links that the documentation suggests you to go to or provide as arguments to nextflow are broken.

 ## Getting Started
 ### Dependencies